Hotmoka/hotmoka/README.md

 }
 ```

-and that its `pom.xml` reports at least the following dependencies:
+The `pom.xml` must report at least the following dependencies:

 ```xml
 <dependency>